 As described in Note 26 to the accompanying consolidated financial statements, the Company has recorded negative working capital for TH\$ 1,840,539 (TH\$ 4,567,385 in 2019).
-Our opinion is not modified with respect a) The following emphasis of matter paragraph has been included in the auditor's report dated August 13, 2019 on the Consolidated Financial Statements for the year ended March 31, 2019:
+Our opinion is not modified with respect this matter".

 Note 21 and 26 above has been reproduced by the Management vide Note 47 in the notes to the consolidated financial statements.
 The Parent Company mentioned above is Tega Industries Chile SpA.
 Our opinion is not modified in respect of this matter."